-The Student Counseling Center provides free and confidential group counseling and short-term individual counseling for all Rhodes students.
+The Student Counseling Center provides group counseling, short-term individual counseling, and same-day counseling sessions for all Rhodes students.
 There is no charge for counseling sessions, and what you talk about with your counselor does not become part of your college record.
 Some of the things that students come to the Counseling Center to discuss include:

 - Life Transitions